-B.5 Order of Debate
+C.5 Order of Debate

-(a) The Chairperson shall decide all questions of order, relevancy, and competency arising at meetings of the COMMUNITY COUNCIL and her/his ruling shall be final and shall not be open to discussion.
-In particular, the Chairperson shall determine the order, relevancy, and competency of all questions from the public in attendance at meetings of the COMMUNITY COUNCIL raised at 4, above.
+- (a) The Chairperson shall decide all questions of order, relevancy, and competency arising at meetings of the Community Council and her/his ruling shall be final and shall not be open to discussion.
+In particular, the Chairperson shall determine the order, relevancy, and competency of all questions from the public in attendance at meetings of the Community Council raised at 4, above.
 The Chairperson in determining the order, relevance and competency of business and questions shall have particular regard to the relevance of the issue to the community and ensure that the discussion and proceedings are conducted in such a manner that decisions are reached in a democratic manner.
-The Chairperson shall have the power, in the event of disorder arising at any meeting, to adjourn the COMMUNITY COUNCIL meeting to a time he/she may then, or afterwards, fix.

-- (b) Every motion or amendment shall be moved and seconded. - (c) After a mover of a motion has been called on by the Chairperson to reply, no other members shall speak to the question. - (d) A motion or amendment once made and seconded shall not be withdrawn without the consent of the mover and seconder thereof. - (e) A motion or amendment which is contrary to a previous decision of the COMMUNITY COUNCIL shall not be competent within six months of that decision.
+The Chairperson shall have the power, in the event of disorder arising at any meeting, to adjourn the Community Council meeting to a time he/she may then, or afterwards, fix. - (b) Every motion or amendment shall be moved and seconded. - (c) After a mover of a motion has been called on by the Chairperson to reply, no other members shall speak to the question. - (d) A motion or amendment once made and seconded shall not be withdrawn without the consent of the mover and seconder thereof. - (e) A motion or amendment, which is contrary to a previous decision of the Community Council, shall not be competent within six months of that decision.

-B.6 Voting
+C.6 Voting

-- (a) Voting shall be taken by a show of hands of those present and eligible to vote, with the exception that, at an annual general meeting, the election of office bearers may be held by secret ballot. - (b) The Chairperson of a meeting of the COMMUNITY COUNCIL shall have a casting vote as well as a deliberative vote.
+- (a) Voting shall be taken by a show of hands of those present and eligible to vote, with the exception that, at an annual general meeting, the election of office bearers may be held by secret ballot. - (b) The Chairperson of a meeting of the Community Council shall have a casting vote as well as a deliberative vote.

-B.7 Alteration of Standing Orders
+C.7 Alteration of Standing Orders

-A proposal to alter these Standing Orders may be proposed to the Midlothian Council to be altered or added to at any time by the COMMUNITY COUNCIL, provided that notice of motion to that effect is given at the meeting of the COMMUNITY COUNCIL previous to that at which the motion is discussed.
+A proposal to alter these Standing Orders may be proposed to the Midlothian Council to be altered or added to at any time by the Community Council, if notice of motion to that effect is given at the meeting of the Community Council before that at which the motion is discussed.
 The local authority shall have final discretion on any proposed change.

-B.8 Committees
+C.8 Committees

-The COMMUNITY COUNCIL may appoint such committees as it may from time to time decide and shall determine their composition, terms of reference, duration, duties, and powers.
+The Community Council may appoint such committees as it may from time to time decide and shall determine their composition, terms of reference, duration, duties, and powers.

-B.9 Suspension of Standing Orders
+C.9 Suspension of Standing Orders

-These Standing Orders shall not be suspended except at a meeting at which threequarter of the total number of COMMUNITY COUNCIL members are present and then only if the mover states the object of his motion and if two-thirds of the COMMUNITY COUNCIL members present consent to such suspension.
+These Standing Orders shall not be suspended except at a meeting at which threequarter of the total number of Community Council members are present and then only if the mover states the object of his motion and if two-thirds of the Community Council members present consent to such suspension.

-APPENDIX C - CODE OF CONDUCT
+APPENDIX D - CODE OF CONDUCT

-The Code of Conduct for Community Councillors is based largely on the Code of Conduct for local authority Councillors and relevant public bodies as provided for in The Ethical Standards in Public Life etc (Scotland) Act 2000.
+The Code of Conduct for Community Councillors is based largely on the Code of Conduct for local authority councillors and relevant public bodies as provided for in The Ethical Standards in Public Life etc (Scotland) Act 2000.